Planning Domain Description Language Support

 options to specify command-line options to use.

 Interesting by-product of this feature is that it can be used to give effective demos.
-Right click on the Open PDDL domain and test problem and both files open side-by-side in the editor.
-This lends itself well to switching between different models during a presentation/meeting/review.
+Prepare a specific

 Problem file generation

 In order to test the PDDL domain model and its scalability, it is useful to be able to generate realistic problem files from real data.
 However, as the PDDL model is under development, so is the structure of the problem files.
 Those test problem file quickly get out of date and are pain to maintain by hand.
 There are multiple ways how to generate problem files now.
 Simplest is to use one of the supported templating libraries, which are powerful enough to satisfy great number of use cases.
 If that is not sufficient (e.g. data needs to be retrieved from a database, cloud service and heavily manipulated), you can invoke any script or program by specifying the command-line call.
 Such program, however, must accept the templated problem file on its standard input and provide the actual PDDL via its standard output.